markreha/playspringboot/README.md

 ## Heroku:
 1) Add a file named Procfile to the root of the project:
     - java -Dserver.port=$PORT $JAVA_OPTS -jar target/*.jar or java -Dserver.port=$PORT $JAVA_OPTS -war
+    - NOTE: although not tested this file may now be optional on Heroku for Spring Boot
 2) If desired you can set the web application context to something other than root at / by adding the following to the application.properties file:
     - server.servlet.context-path=/[APP_NAME]
 3) Do a manual Maven build to ensure that everything builds properly.
 Make sure to include the resources and webapp in the output file of you are using JSP's: